March 6, 2025

 Instant access for external parties

-In many industries, compliance isn't just about internal management; it involves external scrutiny as well.
+In many industries, compliance isn't just about internal management.
+It also involves external scrutiny.
 Tax authorities like the IRS treat e-receipts exactly like traditional paper receipts for tax and audit purposes.
-If anything, they’re even more convenient for this purpose, too, enabling instant access for third parties.
+However, they’re even more convenient for this purpose, enabling instant third-party access.

 How e-receipts integrate with Ramp to streamline expense management